Sanmarcsoft/Sitrec2/docs/Starlink.md

 ![sitrec-starlink-flare-band-and-sun-arrows.jpg](docimages/sitrec-starlink-flare-band-and-sun-arrows.jpg)

 Above, we see the Earth, with a thin layer of Starlink satellites.
 On the left, we see the Sun, 93 million miles away, so the rays of sunlight are nearly parallel.
 The center of the two circles that outline the flare band is the point on Earth that is directly opposite the sun.
-You can see that yellow circle is parallel to the Earth's terminator (the line bettween day and night that divides the globe in two)
+You can see that the yellow circle is parallel to the Earth's terminator (the line between day and night that divides the globe in two)

 The light blue triangle is the view frustum, a pyramid that shows what direction the "look" camera is looking in, and the field of view.
 In this image, we see red lines coming from the camera position (at the apex of the frustum), bouncing off the bottom of some nearby satellites, and reflecting towards the sun.
-These are the Starlink satllites that are currently flaring when viewed from that camera position.
+These are the Starlink satellites that are currently flaring when viewed from that camera position.

 ![sitrec-two-view-starlink-flares.jpg](docimages/sitrec-two-view-starlink-flares.jpg)